asgr/ProGeny/README.md

-# ProGeny
+# ProGeny: Stellar Population Library

 **ProGeny** is a stellar population library (SPL) that generates highly flexible simple/single stellar populations (SSPs) that can be directly loaded into the spectral energy distribution (SED) generating and fitting code **ProSpect**.

 Details will be added over time, but the base package can be installed from this repo.
 Below we show a very simple (and fully default) example of how you can construct an SSP.
+For more complex vignettes see (rpubs.com/asgr/)[https://rpubs.com/asgr/].

 ## Installation